Case Western Reserve University requires COVID-19 vaccinations for faculty, staff and students. Get full details.

 None of the more than 121,000 participants in clinical trials for the three vaccines had severe reactions determined to be related to the vaccine.

 Of the hundreds of thousands of doses administered in the U.S. in December, about a half dozen people receiving the Pfizer-BioNTech vaccine suffered severe allergic reactions.
 Only one such reaction to Moderna has been reported; it was in a physician who has a severe shellfish allergy.
 He had recovered fully by the following day, and continues to advocate for vaccination.
-Two people who received the Johnson & Johnson vaccine in February had severe reactions.
+In the spring, a low number of severe reactions were reported with the J&J vaccine, primarily in women under the age of 50.
+After a temporary pause in administering these vaccines, the CDC and the U.S. Food and Drug Administration recommended the continued use of the J&J COVID-19 vaccine in the United States.

 People who have already had a COVID-19 vaccine should not get another one.
-People who are prone to severe allergies, pregnant, breastfeeding or immunocompromised may want to speak with your health provider before receiving either vaccine.
+People who are prone to severe allergies, pregnant, breastfeeding or immunocompromised may want to speak with their health providers before receiving a vaccine.

 Distribution of Vaccines (Ohio)

-As of March 29, all Ohio residents ages 16+ will be eligible for vaccination.
+All Ohio residents ages 12+ are eligible for vaccination.
 Visit the state's website to learn more about the phased approach and eligibility.

 Distribution of Vaccines (CWRU)